tenzir/tenzir/web/docs/about-vast/README.md

   the data in VAST, you remove bottlenecks and can selectively forward the activity that matters to your SIEM.

-- **Compliance**: VAST has fine-grained retention span configuration to meet [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and other regulatory requirements.
+- **Compliance**: VAST supports fine-grained retention configuration to meet [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and other regulatory requirements.
 When storage capacity needs careful management, VAST's *compaction* feature allows for weighted ageing of your data, so that